MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/pertenantextensioncop-pte0003.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # PerTenantExtensionCop Error PTE0003
-Functions must not subscribe to CompanyOpen events.
+Procedures must not subscribe to CompanyOpen events

 ## Description
-Functions must not subscribe to CompanyOpen events.
+Procedures must not subscribe to CompanyOpen events because it can increase the login time for Dynamics 365 Business Central.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)